Montego Bay: Religion

 There are a wide variety of Christian churches in the city.
 Most are Protestant, a legacy of British colonisation of the island.
 The chief denominations are Church of God, Baptist, Anglican, Methodist, Roman Catholic, Seventh-day Adventist and Pentecostal.
 Afro-Christian syncretic religions such as the Rastafari movement also have a significant following.
 The city also has a unit of the Church of Jesus Christ of Latter-day Saints.

 The city also has communities of Buddhists, Hindus, and Muslims.

 Economy

 Montego Bay is pivotal to Jamaica's economy.
 The city holds most of the weight of the country's tourism sector.
 Most of the country's visitors arrive and depart from Montego Bay's airport or port.
 Many international companies have resorts in the city including Hyatt, Hilton Hotels, Holiday Inn, RIU Hotels, Royalton and Iberostar.
 The city is the home to the headquarters of international resort chain Sandals.
 The Government of Jamaica, through the Ministry of Tourism, has begun to focus on bolstering the city's entertainment and gastronomic offerings.
 Though the city's airport hosts a number international chains, the city itself does not have access to these restaurants.
-By virtue of this new focus, the city has become home to a newly established Hard Rock Café and became home to Starbucks' first Jamaican location, at Doctor's Cave Beach, in November 2017.
+The city has become home to Usain Bolt's Tracks and Records restaurant.
 The city also serves as the Head Office for Starbucks' operations in Jamaica.